Dissociative Disorders

 Research to understand the neurobiological systems and genetic components of dissociative disorders is ongoing.
 These studies aim to explore innovative, targeted therapeutic interventions to enhance the effectiveness and timeliness of treatment outcomes:

 A comprehensive review published in the Clinical Psychology Review examines the two main models for understanding dissociative experiences: the Trauma Model, which attributes dissociation to traumatic experiences, and the Sociocognitive Model, which emphasizes sociocultural and cognitive factors.
-The research proposes an approach that includes variables like sleep disruptions, consciousness deficits, and impaired self-regulation as critical elements of dissociative disorders.
+The research proposes an approach that includes variables like sleep disruptions, consciousness deficits, and impaired self-control as critical elements of dissociative disorders.
 This approach could offer common ground for both approaches and future collaboration on researching biological correlations in dissociation.

 Cambridge University research acknowledges that dissociative symptoms appear across various disorders and have a high personal and societal cost.
 However, there is little research and a lack of evidence-based treatment.
 Existing therapies are time-consuming and do not provide immediate relief, so the series was conducted to explore the neurobiology of dissociation, how it correlates to the current understanding of biological dissociation, and how to create faster, more targeted interventions for dissociative disorders.